What is the oxygen dissociation curve?

 The oxygen dissociation curve can be shifted right or left by a variety of factors.
 A right shift indicates decreased oxygen affinity of haemoglobin allowing more oxygen to be available to the tissues.
 A left shift indicates increased oxygen affinity of haemoglobin allowing less oxygen to be available to the tissues.

 A decrease in the pH shifts the curve to the right, while an increase in pH shifts the curve to the left.
 This occurs because a higher hydrogen ion concentration causes an alteration in amino acid residues that stabilises deoxyhaemoglobin in a state (the T state) that has a lower affinity for oxygen.
-This rightwards shift is referred to as the Bohr effect.
+This rightward shift is referred to as the Bohr effect.

 Carbon dioxide (CO2):

 A decrease in CO2 shifts the curve to the left, while an increase in CO2 shifts the curve to the right.
 CO2 affects the curve in two ways.
-Firstly, accumulation of CO2 causes carbamino compounds to be generated, which bind to oxygen and form carbaminohaemoglobin.
+Firstly, the accumulation of CO2 causes carbamino compounds to be generated, which bind to oxygen and form carbaminohaemoglobin.
 Carbaminohaemoglobin stabilizes deoxyhaemoglobin in the T state.
-Secondly, accumulation of CO2 causes an increase in H+ ion concentrations and a decrease in the pH, which will shift the curve to the right as explained above.
+Secondly, the accumulation of CO2 causes an increase in H+ ion concentrations and a decrease in the pH, which will shift the curve to the right as explained above.

 An increase in temperature shifts the curve to the right, whilst a decrease in temperature shifts the curve to the left.
 Increasing the temperature denatures the bond between oxygen and haemoglobin, which increases the amount of oxygen and haemoglobin and decreases the concentration of oxyhaemoglobin.
 Temperature does not have a dramatic effect but the effects are noticeable in cases of hypothermia and hyperthermia.